LohitoBurrito/ECE445_Surveillance_Drone/README.md

 ## Installation

-#### Initial Server Build
+#### ① Initial Server Build

-From your root directory of the project, run the following commands.
+From your root directory of the project, run the following commands if you do not have the docker setup for our project.

 ```
  cd server